MaterializeInc/materialize/doc/user/content/sql/create-role.md

 A role is a user account in a Materialize instance.

+When you [connect to a Materialize instance](/connect/cli), you must specify the name of a valid role in the system.

 {{< warning >}}
-Roles in Materialize are currently inert.
+Roles in Materialize are currently limited in functionality.
 In the future they will be used for role-based access control.
-See GitHub issue {{% gh 677 %}} for details.
+See GitHub issue {{% gh 677 %}}
+for details.
 {{< /warning >}}

 ## Syntax